 If you prefer smaller cuts that cook more evenly, try these air fryer chicken tenders for a faster, foolproof option.

-The type and size of chicken breast you buy directly affect how well it cooks in the air fryer.
+The type and size of chicken you buy directly affect how well it cooks in the air fryer.
 Even small differences in thickness can change cooking time and texture.

 For best results, choose boneless, skinless chicken breasts that are similar in size.
 When one piece is much thicker than another, it becomes harder to cook them evenly.
 The thinner piece may dry out before the thicker one is done.